incognite-lab/myGym/README.md

 ##  Parametric Training

-As the myGym is modular toolbox you can easily train different robots:
+As myGym is modular, you can easily train with different robots:

 `python train.py --robot jaco`

 ![alt text](myGym/images/workspaces/jacoabsolute90000.gif "training")

 You can also change the workspace within the gym, task or a goal object.
-If you want to store ouput video just add record parameter:
+If you want to store ouput video, just add the record parameter:

 `python train.py  --workspace collabtable --robot panda --task push --task_objects wrench --record 1`